 The pay-out workflow ends when the funds successfully clear Assembly’s vault into the seller’s bank account.

-2 Payments in Australia and New Zealand clear after three business days, payments in the US clear after 5.
+Payments in Australia and New Zealand clear after 3 business days, payments in the US clear after 5.
 Actual processing time can vary.

-Our batches run twice daily (excluding non-processing days), at the following times:
+Our batches currently run four times a day (excluding non-processing days), at the following times: